jpleasu/gramma/README.md

 not_r := q('->'|'=>','stop');
 ```
-Rules can take parameters which are bound on call.
+Rules can take parameters which are bound on "call".
 In particular, `not_r` is not the same thing as `r` in the previous
 grammar, because `'->'|'=>'` is sampled and bound *once* when `not_r` is invoked.

-## function call (gfuncs) - defined outside of the GLF
+## function call (gfuncs) - defined outside of GLF, in the implementation language (Python or C++)
 ```
 f(x)
 ```
-- in Python, inherit from the `GrammaGrammar` class and add decorated functions, see below.
+- in Python, inherit from the `GrammaInterpreter` class and add decorated functions, see below.
-- functions can be stateful, meaning they rely on information stored in the `SamplerInterface` object.
+- functions can be stateful, using and changing sampler instance variables.
-- evaluation is left to right.
+- functions are only invoked when sampled, e.g. only one of `f` or `g` is called for each sample of `f() | g()`.
+- concatenations invoke functions left to right, e.g. each sample of `first().second().third()` calls `first` then
+`second` then `third`
+- with the C++ generator, invocation order for denotations and function arguments must be enforced with the
+`--enforce-ltr` switch, see [this section](#function-argument-evaluation-order) for more detail.

 # creating grammars